Research Interests

 • An early-season national show played a key role in the propagation and spread of a specific virus (H1 δ-2) among exhibition swine, leading to the majority of zoonotic infections in the US during 2018 (Nelson, Perofsky, et al. 2020 J. Virol.).

-• The earlier timing of jackpot shows and long-distance travel of pigs for repeated showing provide a pathway for the introduction of influenza into county fairs (McBride† and Perofsky† et al. 2021).
-Unlike state and county fairs, jackpot shows focus solely on swine and occur at the start of the show season.
+• The earlier timing of jackpot shows and long-distance travel of pigs for repeated showing provide a pathway for the introduction of influenza into county fairs (McBride† and Perofsky† et al. 2021 JID).
+Unlike state and county fairs, jackpot shows focus solely on swine and are held at the start of the show season.

 Operational involvement in the COVID-19 pandemic response and disease predictions